 TAC recommends, implements, and oversees technical activities consistent with policies established by the ICRI Board of Directors.
 This includes monitoring and oversight of all technical activities for content, progress, and compliance with approved policies.
 Activities include production of guidelines and other documents for use by the concrete repair industry as the committee deems necessary and appropriate and oversight of convention technical sessions, including selection of speakers and session moderators.

-TAC adopted limited revisions to the review process for technical documents at the Spring 2014 meeting.
-A TAC subcommittee was appointed at the Fall 2014 meeting to conduct a detailed review of the current document development process and propose revisions as appropriate for TAC consideration.
-The goal of this subcommittee is to expand current guidance to include details on types of technical offerings from technical committees other than printed media and to streamline the overall production process.
-This document is intended as tool that can be used by committees from the beginning to the end of the development process.
+A TAC subcommittee was appointed in 2014 to conduct a detailed review of the current document development process and propose revisions as appropriate for TAC consideration.
+As a result of this study, TAC has increased emphasis on development of technical offerings from technical committees other than printed media.
+These products include PPT presentations, videos, Webinars, guide specifications, and input for certification programs.
+A number of suggestions to streamline the overall production process have been adopted by the Strategic Implementation Committee.

 - TAC-A Technical Programs